ASSERT-KTH/yajta/API_README.md

     builder.runInstrumented((Object) new String[]{""});
 ```

 Note that your logging facade should implement either `fr.inria.yajta.api.Tracking` or `fr.inria.yajta.api.ValueTracking`.
-Addition al it may implements `fr.inria.yajta.api.BranchTracking`
+Additionally it may implements `fr.inria.yajta.api.BranchTracking`